cupOJoseph/my-reading-list/README.md

 ## Finished Reading

+### 2023
+- Color of Law: A Forgotten History of How Our Government Segregated America by Richard Rothstein
+- How to Invent Everything: A Survival Guide for the Stranded Time Traveler by Ryan North
+- The Sum of Us: What Racism Costs Everyone and How We Can Prosper Together by Heather McGhee
+- Dune by Frank Herbert
+- Palaces for the People by Eric Klinenberg

 ### 2022
 - The Inner Life of Animals by Peter Wohileben
-- Building the Cycling City by Chris Brunlett
+- Building the Cycling City by Melissa Brunlett
 - Single Dating Engaged Married by Ben Stuart
 - Beowulf by Unknown
 - The Path to a Livable Future by Stan Cox